 Default 2026 crypto-conference outcome: net negative ROI for most teams.
 Fix: change the unit.
 Swap the 4-person booth for one founder-engineer pair plus a pre-locked side-event stack.
 Floor 15 qualified meetings or 3 closed-loop revenue at T+90.

 The debate hit a tipping point in Q2 2026. @naruto11eth posted the thesis that companies have realized crypto events are net negative ROI, and the replies stacked from operators who had just done the trip math. @badenglishtea, post-ETH-Denver, called the experience "useless, self-preaching, grifter-heavy, waste of time" to 326 likes. @notthreadguy fired back with a pro-side discipline-first counter that pulled 407 likes: opportunity cost in a bull market is astronomical, and one conversation justifies the trip if you ran it right.
-The Cardano DRep cohort voted NO on Token2049 Singapore and Summit funding for "lack of verifiable 2025 outcomes".
+The Cardano DRep cohort voted NO on Token2049 Singapore (October 7 to 8, 2026) and Summit funding for "lack of verifiable 2025 outcomes".
 This is not a ratio-and-vibes thread anymore.
 It is a budget conversation happening inside DAOs, founder calls, and CFO spreadsheets right now.

 The debate is real (not vibes-ratio)